The Rescue Stories Below Changed My Life Forever…

-~Her story tells us we must reach out and talk with those neighbors in order to move mountains.
+Oreo’s rescue taught me we must reach out and talk with neighbors in order to make positive change.

 Trust me it feels good… try it sometime…